apache/incubator-kie-kogito-examples/kogito-quickstarts/02-kogito-auth-example/README.md

 ### Kogito Management Console

 To access the Kogito Management Console just open your browser and navigate to ``http://localhost:8280``.
-You'll be redirected to the *Keycloak* login page
+You'll be redirected to the *Keycloak* log in page.

 <p align="center">
     <img width=75%  src="docs/images/keycloak-login.png">
 </p>

-Once there, login using any of the users specified in the [Using Keycloak as Authentication Server](#using-keycloak-as-authentication-server)
+Once there, log in using any of the users specified in the [Using Keycloak as Authentication Server](#using-keycloak-as-authentication-server)

 <p align="center">
     <img width=75%  src="docs/images/management-console.png">